NixOS/nix.dev/source/tutorials/nix-language.md

 ### Attribute set `{ ... }`

-An attribute set is an unordered collection of name-value-pairs.
+An attribute set is an unordered collection of name-value-pairs, where names must be unique.

 Together with primitive data types and lists, attribute sets work like objects in JSON and look very similar.